 DUI Blood Tests in the ACT

-In certain circumstances, a police officer may require you to give a sample of your blood for analysing and determining whether you have driven a motor vehicle under the influence of either drugs or alcohol.
+In the ACT, police may require a driver to give a sample of their blood for analysing to determine whether they have driven a motor vehicle under the influence of alcohol.
 The rules for requiring a blood test in the ACT and a driver’s rights in relation to police requests for DUI blood tests in the ACT are contained in the Road Transport (Alcohol and Drugs) Act 1977.

 When will a blood test be required?

 If you are involved in a crash or a police officer otherwise randomly pulls you over for testing, you may be required to participate in a breath test or an oral fluid (saliva) test to check whether you have driven a motor vehicle under the influence of a prohibited drug or alcohol.
 If either of these tests have a positive result, you should be taken by the police officer into custody and required to take a further test in the form of a breath analysis to test for alcohol or an oral fluid analysis to test for drugs.